-TRL had no operating or financial leasing arrangements during 2021 or 2020.
+TRL had no material operating or financial leasing arrangements during 2022 or 2021.

 D.2 Technical provisions

 Under PRA rules, TRL holds technical provisions to represent the current amount it would have to pay for an immediate transfer of its obligations to another insurer.
 The technical provisions are comprised of two key elements: